 - Encryption.
 Lost or stolen devices such as laptops, mobile phones and USB drives with unencrypted data are a common factor of data breaches.
 Passwords help protect the device, but they’re only the first step.
 Encryption can help protect confidential data that could be intercepted by a third party.

 - Cybersecurity education and training.
 Employees can be your best or worst asset when it comes to preventing a data breach.
-Regular training sessions can help ensure your employees are able to recognize threats, such as phishing emails.
+Regular cybersecurity training sessions can help ensure your employees are able to recognize threats, such as phishing emails.

 - Cyber insurance.
 Insurance should be used along with a cybersecurity program, not in place of it.
 However, it can help cover associated costs.
 Find out exactly what it covers ahead of time.
 Also, your insurance contract, contact and policy information should be clearly featured in a data breach response plan along with other relevant contacts.
 That information should be updated consistently in the response plan.